 Note: Summary tables and project listings in the TIP are not included in the online document.
 They are updated frequently and can be accessed below.

-Project listings are updated when official changes are made.
-There are several options for viewing TIP listings as detailed below.
-Note that the project listing data is the same in each viewing option.
+TIP project listings are updated when official changes are made.
+There are several options for viewing the project listings.
+Note that the project data is the same in each viewing option.

 NY State Transportation Improvement Program (STIP)

 The Statewide Transportation Improvement Program (STIP) is a compilation of all MPO TIP's in the state, plus a list of all federally funded projects or project phases in non-MPO areas.
 By law, each MPO's TIP must be included completley in the STIP.